nlclark216/Anisongs-Capstone/documentation/MVP/features/features.md

 ## **Bonus Features (Lower Priority)**
 These features are more **complex** and require more development effort.
 Complete them **after core features are done** or leave them as **future enhancements**.

+### **Personality Quiz**
+- Allow user to take quiz to determine desired starter tags.
+- Allow user to choose up to three adjectives to set mood of session
+- Allow user to choose length of mood session

+--

 ### **Play More Option**
 - View play more selection on song and artist page or tab.
 - Remove play more selection from song and artist page or tab.